fabern/LWFBrook90.jl/README.md

 For implementation details: see documentation section [Implementation](https://fabern.github.io/LWFBrook90.jl/stable/model/#Implementation).

 If you're new to scientific computing in Julia.
-There are many useful tutorials around.
-For a quick start you can check out:
-- Getting Started with Julia (for Experienced Programmers), by C.Rackauckas, 35min: https://www.youtube.com/watch?v=-lJK92bEKow
-- Noteworthy Differences from other Languages: https://docs.julialang.org/en/v1/manual/noteworthy-differences/

 For more in depth treatments of topics related to scientific computing and machine learning in Julia be sure to check out the course MIT 18.337J by C. Rackauckas at https://github.com/mitmath/18337.
 This course lists further introduction material under lecture 1.1.